 Consumers, especially those in their 20s and 30s, often overestimate the cost of term life coverage, according to data from Life Happens, a nonprofit consumer education group funded by the financial services industry.

-When asked how much the yearly cost would be for a 20-year $250,000 level term life insurance policy for a healthy 30-year old, 80 percent of millennials overestimated the cost – guessing $400 a year.
+When asked how much the yearly cost would be for a 20-year $250,000 level term life insurance policy for a healthy 30-year old, 80 percent of millennials overestimated the cost – making an overall median guess of $400 a year.
 Roughly 25 percent thought it would cost $1,000 a year or more.
 (The true cost of that policy?
-About $160 a year, or $13 a month.)1
+About $160 a year, or $13 a month.)
+1

 In most cases, all it takes to fit life insurance into your budget is to modify your spending habits.
 “It’s really a matter of making it a priority,” said Feldman.
 “First, figure out how much you need and then buy as much as you can afford.
 The important thing is to get some sort of coverage.
 Even a few hundred thousand dollars of term coverage is often not very expensive compared to other things we buy.”

-Consumers should also be value conscious, as one of the best ways to save on life insurance is to shop around, according to Consumer Action, a consumer advocacy and outreach group.
+Consumers should also be value conscious, as one of the best ways to save on life insurance is to shop around, according to Consumer Action, a consumer advocacy and outreach group.2

-“Don't buy a policy without getting quotes from several agents or companies — you could end up paying thousands of dollars more than you need to,” the group states on its website, adding consumers should compare not only premiums, but cash value (where relevant), death benefits and fees.
+“Don't buy a policy without getting quotes from several agents or companies — you could end up paying thousands of dollars more than you need to,” the group states on its website, adding consumers should compare not only premiums, but cash value (where relevant), death benefits, and fees.
+(MassMutual®Direct: Get a quote)

 Finally, while it may be easier to purchase a policy that offers guaranteed or “simplified issue” coverage with no medical exam, healthy individuals may be able to lower their premium, get more coverage, or both by opting instead for a traditional “underwritten” policy that requires a full application and medical exam, said Feldman.
 “Most simplified and guaranteed issue policies are actuarially priced for the higher risk of not providing full medical details,” he said.